 Drought conditions are becoming the new normal in many parts of the country but that doesn't necessarily mean we have to throw our hands up in defeat and surrender the lawn to the harsh conditions.
-There are lawn care techniques for lawn care during drought conditions and technology is constantly improving grass cultivars allowing for improved, drought tolerant types of lawn grasses.
-There's no one solution to dealing with drought, but rather a multi-pronged defense that can help bring your lawn through the worst periods of an extended dry spell.
+There are lawn care techniques that work well for lawn care during drought conditions.
+Meanwhile, technology is constantly developing improved, drought-tolerant types of lawn grasses.
+There's no one solution to dealing with drought, but rather a multi-pronged defense that can help keep your lawn healthy through the worst periods of an extended dry spell.

-The Basics of Watering the Lawn - It all starts with the basics.
-Most lawns are over-watered to begin with so learning how to properly water a lawn will go a long way towards supporting it during times of drought or water restrictions.
-An often overlooked fact is that people are responsible for the water use on lawns, not the lawns themselves.
+Most lawns are over-watered, so learning how to properly water a lawn will go a long way towards supporting it during times of drought or water restrictions.
+Deep, infrequent waterings between 3:00 AM and 6:00 AM are ideal; watering at that early hour reduces evaporation while ensuring your grass has the water it needs to thrive.
 Even water-loving grass species like Kentucky bluegrass are capable of surviving and thriving with much less water than they are normally accustomed to.

-Dealing with Summer Heat - Often it is not an extended drought but regular summer heat that can stress a lawn out to the point of decline.
-Again, managing for the stresses will prepare the lawn for drier conditions and better allow it to pull through the tough times.
-Keeping the height of cut as high as possible and encouraging deep rooting are the most important aspects of dealing with summer heat.
+Often it is not an extended drought but regular summer heat that can stress a lawn out to the point of decline.
+Again, managing the stresses will prepare the lawn for drier conditions and better allow it to pull through the tough times.
+Keeping the height of cut as high as possible (at least three to four inches) and encouraging deep rooting are the most important aspects of dealing with the summer heat.
 It is also crucial to avoid further stresses like aerating and detaching to avoid further decline or inviting other destructive elements like insects or disease.

-Drought Tolerant Lawn Grass - Some grasses are drought tolerant by nature, thriving in conditions most grasses could never handle.
-These drought tolerant traits can also be isolated and retained during breeding, resulting in unique cultivars of grass which are attractive lawn grasses while being drought tolerant.
-Traditionally, drought tolerant grasses have not been typical lawn grasses but new cultivars, especially fescue species, are both drought resistant and adequate as a lawn.
+Some grasses are drought tolerant by nature, thriving in conditions most grasses could never handle.
+These drought-tolerant traits can also be isolated and retained during breeding, resulting in unique cultivars of grass which are attractive lawn grasses while being drought tolerant.
+Traditionally, drought-tolerant grasses have not been typical lawn grasses but new cultivars, especially fescue species, are both drought resistant and adequate as a lawn.

-Downsizing the Lawn - Many areas of the country have experienced major droughts and water shortages resulting in bans, restrictions, and a cultural shift towards water conservation.
+Many areas of the country have experienced major droughts and water shortages resulting in bans, restrictions, and a cultural shift toward water conservation.
 In some cases where water is scarce and a large lawn is no longer practical, it makes sense to downsize.
 If a lawn is still desired for children or pets or even aesthetics there's no need to eliminate it completely, just make the area smaller and easier to manage.

-Artificial Grass - Artificial grass kind of flies in the face of everything I believe in, but still, I understand it and see it's usefulness in certain applications.
+Artificial grass isn't everyone's aesthetic preference, but in some cases, it's the most practical option.
 Desert environments undergoing water restrictions hardly merit an argument for a lawn and a little patch of artificial turf can be all that is needed for a pet or sitting area.
 Maintenance is easy and many varieties of artificial turf get very close to looking like the real thing.
-Read more...